-As indicated in the "MIDI User Manual", the following setup of MIDI will be offered for P81.
+As indicated in the "MIDI User Manual", the following setup of MIDI will be offered for P84.
 This setup can be summarized as follows:

 - Acquisition possible with any of the MIDI filters. - Fourier mode (long scan) fringe exposures. - Dispersed fringes (0.56-arcsec on-sky slit), or non-dispersed fringes with very long scans (field/astrometry). - Dispersive element: either NaCl prism (R = 30) or KRS5 grism (R = 230). - Beam combiner: either "HIGH_SENS" (no photometric channels, more sensitive) or "SCI_PHOT" (photometric channels, more accurate). - No filter for fringe exposure. - Self fringe tracking (coherencing at 1 to 2 Hz). - Photometry exposures (beam A only then beam B only) after each fringe exposure in "HIGH_SENS".
-In "SCI_PHOT", such exposures are taken on a calibrator during the night, in order to compute the splitting ratios.
+In "SCI_PHOT", such exposures are taken as a rule as well to enable a "pseudo-HIGH_SENS" reduction, but strictly speaking are required only on one bight object or calibrator during the night, in order to compute the splitting ratios.

-Hence, the number of templates for P81is minimal: one template for preset, acquisition and fringe search, and one template for fringe observation.
+Hence, the number of templates for P84 is minimal: one template for preset, acquisition and fringe search, and one template for fringe observation.
 Moreover, because of the policy adopted by ESO for observations with MIDI in service mode (one calibrated visibility point every hour, whatever the correlated magnitude of the science target is) and visitor mode (one calibrated visibility point every 1.5 hour if the uncorrelated flux is between 1 and 2 Jy at 12 μ m, one calibrated visibility point every hour otherwise), the number of keywords to be set by the user is very limited.